Obenewaafia/Ilya/README.md

                     <p>
                         I'm a passionate student-athlete who believes in pursuing excellence both on and off the field.
                         My journey combines the discipline of competitive sports with academic achievement and creative expression.
-                        Whether I'm scoring goals on the soccer field, crossing finish lines on the track, or crafting verses in poetry, I approach every challenge with dedication and enthusiasm.
+                        Whether I'm scoring goals on the soccer field, crossing finish lines on the track, or diving into a great book, I approach every challenge with dedication and enthusiasm.
                     </p>
                 </div>